Maalique Foster: Indy Eleven

 After two seasons in Colorado Springs, Foster joined fellow USL Championship side Indy Eleven on 23 August 2024, midway through the 2024 season.
 He made his first appearance for the club the next day on 24 August in a 2–3 away loss to Las Vegas Lights FC, replacing Jack Blake at halftime.
 Foster scored his first goal for the Indianapolis-based club on 14 September in a 3–1 home win over El Paso Locomotive FC.
 He ended the season with one goal in 13 appearances, including the club's playoff loss to Rhode Island FC and their historic semifinal appearance in the Open Cup.

 On 20 November 2024, Indy Eleven announced that Foster would remain with the club for the 2025 season.
 Foster scored his second goal for the club on 29 March 2025, in a 2–3 home loss against his former club Colorado Springs Switchbacks.
 Foster scored his third league goal for the club, and second of the season, on 25 June in a 3–1 loss against Tampa Bay Rowdies.
+Foster ended the season with 28 appearances and 3 goals in all competitions, exiting the club as a free agent.

+Charleston Battery

+In January 2026, Foster joined Charleston Battery for the 2026 USL Championship season.